MasonProtter/SpecializeVarargs.jl/README.md

 # SpecializeVarargs.jl

 SpecializeVarargs.jl does one thing: force to julia to create and specialize on a given number of varadic arguments.
-This is likely only useful to people doing very complicated codegen in high performance situations.
+This is likely only useful to people doing very complicated codegen in high performance situations, e.g. in Cassette overdub methods like those used in [ForwardDiff2.jl](https://github.com/YingboMa/ForwardDiff2.jl).

 ```julia
 julia> using SpecializeVarargs